mochaMM/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

 CGLIB had been used as default until MyBatis 3.2 series.
-From  MyBatis 3.3.0, JAVASSIST has been used as default at the MyBatis 3.3.0 or later version, which is supported by terasoluna-gfw-mybatis3 5.2.0.RELEASE.
+From  MyBatis 3.3.0, JAVASSIST has been used as default at the MyBatis 3.3.0 or later version.
 In addition, it is possible to use "Lazy Load" without adding the library because the JAVASSIST is embedded in the MyBatis since MyBatis 3.3.0.

  .. note::